Tom-A-Roberts/jsdoc-openai-powered-generator/README.md

-# AI Auto Comment: An OpenAI-Powered Documentation Extension
+# AI Auto Comment · An OpenAI-Powered Documentation Extension

-Generates a JSDoc (or a regular comment) using your OpenAI key for any selected code.
-Tested using TypeScript.

-This is a VSCode extension.
+Easily generate JSDoc or regular code comments with this OpenAI-driven extension.

 ![](/demo.gif)

+ Currently supports TypeScript and Javascript.

-### Setup
+### Quick Setup
-Provide your OpenAI key in the settings and double-check you're cool with the model being "gpt-4-1106-preview" (it's the default).
+1. Provide your OpenAI key in the settings.
+2. double-check you're cool with the model being "gpt-4-1106-preview" (it's the default).
 See [OpenAI's Site](https://platform.openai.com/docs/models) for other values.

 If you don't already have an OpenAI key, you'll have to get one from [OpenAI](https://platform.openai.com/api-keys).
 I'm not paying for your key, sorry.

 ### Usage
 Select some code and right-click, choose the option "AI Auto Comment" to generate a comment above your selection.

+##### How it works:
-The model will be prompted with your selection, and will generate a comment based on that.
+- The model will be prompted with your selection, and will generate a comment based on that.
 See settings for how to adjust this prompt, and other settings.

-##### Extra notes:
-- If you select a function, it'll generate a JSDOC comment.
+- It will choose between a JSDoc and a regular comment.
+If you select a function it'll go with a JSDoc.
 If you select just some normal code, it'll generate a regular comment.
-- You can configure the prompt, see the settings.
-- I wrote a bit of code to auto-indent the comment/JSDoc so that it makes things like Prettier happy.
+- It will auto-indent the comment/JSDoc so that it makes formatters like Prettier happy.

 ### Settings
 You can access these by going to your VSCode settings, going to Extensions, and finding this one.
 If you're a JSON fan, here's the setting keys: